- Search The Registry

 *Georgia Dunston was born on born this date in 1944.
 She is a Black scientist and professor of human immunogenetics.

-Georgia Mae Dunston was born in Norfolk, Virginia to a hard-working Black family.
+Georgia Mae Dunston was born to a hard-working Black family in Norfolk, Virginia.
 Her parents did not attend college but instead worked various commercial jobs.
-Ulysses, her father, was employed as a cook at a commercial barbecue wholesaler and Rosa, her mother, worked as a cleaner, presser, and dishwasher.
-While growing up Dunston attended the local Baptist church and Sunday school.
-Close to graduating High school, Dunston was unsure about going to college, she acquired a keen interest in Human biology and decided to continue her scientific education.
+Ulysses, her father, was a cook at a commercial barbecue wholesaler, and Rosa, her mother, worked as a cleaner, presser, and dishwasher.
+While growing up, Dunston attended the local Baptist church and Sunday school.
+Close to graduating High school, Dunston was unsure about going to college; she became interested in Human Biology and decided to continue her scientific education.

 There she specialized in the immunogenetic characteristics of human killer cells.
 Three years later, Dunston was allowed to direct the Human Immunogenetics Laboratory.
 During this stage of her career, she was interested in genetic variations in human major histocompatibility complex (MHC) genes and antigens and their relations with the disease in African Americans.
-Improvements in the understanding of these genes and antigens could aid the difficulties of receiving organ transplants for Blacks, whilst also shedding light on their role in general immunological processes.
-Between 1988 and 1989 Dunston was the co-principal investigator of an NIAID grant to further work on transplantation for Native and African Americans, particularly in histocompatibility testing of transplantation antigens.
+Improvements in understanding these genes and antigens could aid the difficulties of receiving organ transplants for blacks while also shedding light on their role in general immunological processes.
+Between 1988 and 1989, Dunston was the co-principal investigator of an NIAID grant to further work on transplantation for Native and African Americans, particularly in histocompatibility testing of transplantation antigens.

 From 1991 to 1994, Dunston acted as associate director of the Division of Basic Sciences at Howard University Cancer Center.
 During this time, she contributed to a special report on organ donation for the Black community.
-In the mid-1990s Dunston was one of the first researchers to join the then-new Visiting Investigator's Program (VIP) in the National Human Genome Research Institute.
+In the mid-1990s, Dunston was among the first researchers to join the then-new Visiting Investigator's Program (VIP) at the National Human Genome Research Institute.
 She collaborated with the then director who led the Human Genome Project, publishing work on the genetics of type 2 diabetes in West Africa.

 In 2001, the partnership between Howard University and the NIH Office of Research on Minority Health provided the foundations for the National Human Genome Center (NHGC).
 Dunston founded and directed the NHGC with an "unprecedented leadership" team at Howard University.
-Dunston and her team, at the NHGC and Howard University, built a national and international research collaboration focusing on the genetics of diseases common in African Americans and other African diaspora populations.
-As a full professor at Howard University, Dunston and her group's current research is centered on the exploitation of the power of population diversity in quantifying the information content of the human genome.
+Dunston and her team at the NHGC and Howard University built a national and international research collaboration focusing on the genetics of diseases common in African Americans and other African diaspora populations.
+As a full professor at Howard University, Dunston and her group's current research is centered on exploiting the power of population diversity in quantifying the information content of the human genome.